judithniks/From-object-to-data/proposal.md

 ### Methodology:
 1. Defining the search terms: we chose to work with article keywords "Isis", "IS", "Islamic State" and the corresponding term used in the East: "daesh";
-2. Obtaining the articles corresponding to the three chosen time periods (of three different attacks carried by ISIS) using NYT API, and LexusNexus archive for the NRC Handelsblad (running command line);
+2. Obtaining the articles corresponding to the three chosen time periods (of three different attacks carried by ISIS) using NYT API, and LexisNexis archive for the NRC Handelsblad (running command line);
 3. Refining and organizing data using R Studio, arranging the articles corresponding to the publication date and comparing it to Geiss's News Waves theory;
 4. Using regular expressions, exploring the articles further for any additional conclusionsons on the Western news coverage of the three attacks;
 5. Visualising the different findings using R Studio's ggplot.